Save Our Seas Foundation: Background

-Approximately 400 species of sharks are found in the world.
-They have inhabited our oceans for more than 500 million years, pre-dating the first dinosaurs by 100 million years, and they appear in every single ocean, playing a crucial role in the health of the marine ecosystems.
+There are approximately 400 species of sharks worldwide.
+Sharks have existed for over 500 million years, appearing in every ocean.
+As apex predators, they contribute to the stability of marine ecosystems.

 Due to threats such as overfishing, climate change, habitat loss and persecution, many shark populations have declined by more than 90%.
 Over 100 million sharks are killed annually in commercial fishing, resulting in such severe declines that more than a quarter of shark species and their relatives are considered Threatened or Near Threatened with extinction on the International Union for Conservation of Nature (IUCN).

 Despite these declines, comparatively few shark species are listed under Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), which poses strict controls on the international trade in listed species.
 The first sharks to be included were basking and whale sharks in 2003, and by 2016 a total of 12 shark species and all manta and devil ray species were listed in Appendix II, as well as sawfish species in Appendix I. In 2019 a further 18 species were added (mako sharks, guitarfishes and wedgefishes).

 While progress has been made to improve the management and conservation of shark populations globally, more than 80% of the international shark fin trade that drives shark fisheries is unregulated.
 Most sharks and ray species are highly vulnerable to overfishing, as they grow slowly, mature late and live for a long time.
 They typically fulfill an important role as predators in their ecosystems, so the decline of shark populations is likely to have a cascading effect on the abundance and distribution of other species, threatening ecosystems and food supplies with unpredictable consequences.